-- Advisory committee groups and Program Area Alumni groups meet monthly or quarterly in order to maintain quality programs, active participation, and a unified focus for the Programs of study. - (b) how such individuals and entities are effectively informed about, and assisted in understanding, the requirements of Perkins IV, including career and technical programs of study Sec.
-134 (b)(5). - Through program area meetings, advisory committee meetings, and faculty meetings, we provide all stakeholders with necessary information concerning Perkins IV and our program areas.
+- (a) how parents, students, academic and career and technical education teachers, faculty, administrators, career guidance and academic guidance counselors, representatives of business, labor organizations, representatives of special populations, and other interested individuals are involved in the development, implementation, and evaluation of career and technical education programs, and - •We utilize active advisory committee groups to assist the system in determining the continued value of current CTE programs and explore the possibility of new ones. - •Parents and students are actively involved in the continual refinement of all programs being offered through Parent-Teacher conferences, Open Houses, and CTSO meetings, conferences, and competitions. - •All instructors are properly endorsed and maintain industry certifications and attend professional development sessions to remain informed concerning changes in industry standards and economic/market trends. - •Various stakeholders were included in the planning of the new \$4.2 million on-site CTE facilities at both Obion County high schools. - •Advisory committee groups and Program Area Alumni meet monthly or quarterly in order to maintain quality programs, active participation, and a unified focus for the Programs of Study. - (b) how such individuals and entities are effectively informed about, and assisted in understanding, the requirements of Perkins IV, including career and technical programs of study Sec.
+134 (b)(5). - Information is shared through area meetings, advisory committee meetings, and faculty meetings, we provide all stakeholders with necessary information concerning Perkins IV and our program areas.
 This information is also distributed by the various other means such as news releases, school board meetings, program area websites, alumni meetings, and school newsletters, just to name a few.

-YEAR TWO ACTION PLAN: FISCAL YEAR 2009-2010
+YEAR THREE ACTION PLAN: FISCAL YEAR 2010-2011